github/docs/content/github/building-a-strong-community/unblocking-a-user-from-your-personal-account.md

 ---
 title: Unblocking a user from your personal account
-intro: 'If you''ve mended fences with a {% data variables.product.prodname_dotcom %} user you''ve blocked, you can unblock their account.'
+intro: 'If you\'ve mended fences with a {% data variables.product.prodname_dotcom %} user you\'ve blocked, you can unblock their account.'
 redirect_from:
   - /articles/unblocking-a-user-from-your-personal-account
 versions: